 For example, certain sectors may require a higher level of leverage than others, so it's crucial to determine the relevant industry benchmark before analyzing a company's solvency.

 Additionally, the numerator of the D/E ratio may not always provide a complete picture of a company's financial situation.

 For instance, a company with a high ratio may have a low total debt but may also have several million in shareholder equity.

 Therefore, when evaluating a company's solvency, it's crucial to consider multiple financial metrics and to assess whether the business is capable of paying back its debts.

 Cautions & Further Explanation

-Furthermore, if a company's equity is supported by a significant portion of preferred shares, there may be a stock agreement in place that requires the business to pay out a relatively large dividend to its shareholders.
+If a company's equity is supported by a significant portion of preferred shares, there may be a stock agreement in place that requires the business to pay out a relatively large dividend to its shareholders.

-This payment can be substantial enough to affect both a company's cash reserves, and its subsequent ability to pay down debt.
+This payment can be substantial enough to affect both a company's cash reserves and its subsequent ability to pay down debt.

 In a situation like this, the preferred stock behaves more like a liability than a form of equity.